 Registering for a class

-The studio classes are organized into sessions, usually running either 6 or 8 weeks.
+The studio classes are organized into sessions, usually running between 6 and 8 weeks.
 We are committed to small classes and providing individual attention, and the combination of these elements creates a strong sense of community, continuity and integrity in our work.
 For this reason, we tend to discourage random walk-ins.
 That being said, we also know that finding the "right fit" between teacher and student is central to success on the path, and discovering that fit may take some trial and error.
 If you are not sure where you belong, please feel free to contact us and together we will discover where a good fit might be, either with us or with one of our many colleagues in the community.

 If you are ready to register for a class with us, the procedure is straightforward: